pyrocko/pyrocko/doc/source/topics/squirrel.rst

 .. figure :: /static/squirrel/squirrel-intro-9.png
     :align: center

-    Figure 9a: Adding unmodified files.
+    Figure 9 a: Adding unmodified files.

-By default, the modification times of the files are checked to decide if re-indexing is needed (Fig 9b).
+By default, the modification times of the files are checked to decide if re-indexing is needed (Fig 9 b).

 .. figure :: /static/squirrel/squirrel-intro-9b.png
     :align: center

-    Figure 9b: Adding modified files.
+    Figure 9 b: Adding modified files.

-For an additional speedup, the modification time checks can be disabled (Fig 9c):
+For an additional speedup, the modification time checks can be disabled (Fig 9 c):

 .. code-block:: python